datacommonsorg/docsite/api/sheets/tutorials/sheets_covid.md

 ![](/assets/images/sheets/tutorials/sheets_covid_tutorial_4.png)

 ## Step 2: Retrieve place names and DCIDs
 To obtain the DCIDs for all the states, you can use the plugin function `DCPLACESIN`.
 Type `=DCPLACESIN(A1, "State")` into cell B1.
+Sheets provides pointers to help guide your function inputs.
 Your spreadsheet output should look like this:

 ![](/assets/images/sheets/tutorials/sheets_covid_tutorial_5.png)

 Finally, you’ll want to retrieve the state names and position them conveniently near these DCIDs.
 You can use the plugin function `DCGETNAME` to access this information.
-In cell C1, type `=DCGETNAME(B1:B52)`.
+In cell C1, type `=DCGETNAME(B1:B)`.
 Your final output should look like this:

 ![](/assets/images/sheets/tutorials/sheets_covid_tutorial_6.png)

 ## Step 3: Populate the spreadsheet with COVID information
 Let's analyze each state’s cumulative count of deaths due to COVID as of December 31, 2022.
 To do this, we get the value of the [statistical variable](/glossary.html) `CumulativeCount_MedicalConditionIncident_COVID_19_PatientDeceased` for each state on the date specified.
 You can use the `DCGET` method to do this.

-In cell D1, type `=DCGET(B1:B52, "CumulativeCount_MedicalConditionIncident_COVID_19_PatientDeceased", "2022-12-31")`.
+In cell D1, type `=DCGET(B1:B, "CumulativeCount_MedicalConditionIncident_COVID_19_PatientDeceased", "2022-12-31")`.
 Your final output should look like this:

 ![](/assets/images/sheets/tutorials/sheets_covid_tutorial_7.png)